peppinosh/SelfHostLinks/README.md

 # SelfHostLinks

-A simple, self-hosted alternative to Linktree.
+A simple, self-hosted link aggregation page.
-Create and manage your own personalized link page — securely and privately.
+Easily create and manage your own list of links with a clean interface.

 ![Screenshot of SelfHostLinks homepage](static/screenshot-home.png)